Varieties of subalgebras and endotrivial modules: Introduction

 \begin{thm*} Suppose that $\KK$ is algebraically closed.
 Let $(\fu,[p])$ be a unipotent restricted Lie algebra.
 Then $\EE(2,\fu)$ is connected. \end{thm*}

 Here $(\fu,[p])$ is called \textit{unipotent} or \textit{$[p]$-nilpotent}, provided there exists $n \in \NN_0$ such that $x^{[p]^n}\!=\!0$ for all $x \in \fu$.
 The former terminology derives from the fact that $\fu$ corresponds to a unipotent infinitesimal group scheme of height $1$.
 By Engel's Theorem unipotent restricted Lie algebras are nilpotent, and the example \cite[p.117f]{CF21} shows that Theorem A may fail in the latter context.
+Moreover, the three dimensional unipotent Heisenberg algebra shows that the result may also fail in case $\Char(\KK)\!=\!2$.
+By contrast, early work of Carlson \cite{Ca84} and Friedlander-Parshall \cite{FP86} ensures that the space $\EE(1,\fg)$ is connected for an arbitrary restricted Lie algebra $(\fg,[p])$.

-Let $\modd U_0(\fg)$ be the category of finite dimensional $U_0(\fg)$-modules.
-As an application of Theorem A, we verify
+For elementary abelian Lie algebras $\fe$, $U_0(\fe)$-modules $M$ of constant Jordan type induce morphisms on $\PP(\fe)$ that take values in certain Grassmannians $\Gr_{\rk(M)}(M)$.
+The common degree of the describing homogeneous polynomials is called the degree $\deg(M)$ of $M$ (see \cite[\S 4.1]{Fa17}).
+Given a $U_0(\fg)$-module $M$ of constant Jordan type, the degree function